BDNichols/emacs-yale-cantonese/README.md

 # Emacs Yale Cantonese Input

 Emacs Quail Cantonese input for Emacs using the Yale romanisation system.
+The original character list was generated using the word list from CC-Canto (cccanto.org).

-Yale is a common romanisation system for Cantonese which is intuitive to English speakers and is used in many textbooks.
+Yale is a common romanisation system for Cantonese which is intuitive for English speakers and is widely used in textbooks.

 ## Installation